-Subjects were positioned on a bite bar 28 cm from the CRT.
+Participants were positioned 28 cm from the display.
 They viewed the screen binocularly with the midpoint of the interocular axis centered in front of the screen.
 They were told that the two sides of the hinge were rectangular.
-After each 1.5-second stimulus presentation, subjects indicated whether the hinge angle was greater or less than 90°.
-A 1-up/1-down adaptive staircase varied the hinge angle symmetrically about the midsagittal axis with four step-size reductions, 10 reversals, and a minimum step size of 2°.
-Staircases for each of the five COP distances were randomly interspersed and repeated six times.
+After each 1.5 s stimulus presentation, participants indicated whether the hinge angle was greater or less than 90°.
+A 1-up/1-down staircase varied the hinge angle symmetrically about the midsagittal axis with 10 reversals and a minimum step size of 2°.
 Data were fit with a cumulative Gaussian (psychometric function) using a maximum-likelihood criterion (Wichmann & Hill, 2001).
 The mean of the best-fitting function was defined as the angle perceived as 90°.